It’s never too late to go to a tax agent and prepare all the necessary forecasts and start planning your finances effectively.

 - Staying with a dependent relative

+Want to buy a much-awaited cutlery set for office kitchen?
 Want to buy a new air-conditioner for your office?
 Bring forward all your heavy expenses that were otherwise waiting for the next year.
 The result?
-It’ll lower down your taxable income, and can possibly bring you down to a lower tax bracket.
-And ultimately you’ll save your taxes.
+It’ll lower down your taxable income and can possibly bring you down to a lower tax bracket.
+And ultimately, you’ll save your taxes.

 - CLAIM THE DEDUCTIONS FOR DEPRECIATING ASSETS